I live in a kennel. At least it feels that way much of the time.

 That this area has become one big kennel is par for the course.
 Berkeley, et al. are sad spectacles, in free fall.

 We’ve got a horrific amount of crime; people living in every nick and cranny; and filth worse than cities in the Third World.
-And, yes, we’ve got man’s best friend doing number one and two in Bed, Bath, and Beyond.
+And, yes, we’ve got man’s best friend doing number two in Bed, Bath, and Beyond.

 Do you need any more proof that Berkeley — actually the whole, sorry state of California — has gone to the dogs?